 For instance, if you want to sell tickets, you can simply use the Wix Events app, instead of integrating with a third-party.
 You can also download any more features that you need from Wix’s App Market.

-Verdict – Wix vs Squarespace: Tools and Features
+Verdict – Wix vs Squarespace: Tools & Features

 Wix has a huge variety of tools and the Wix App Market to help you with your needs.
 On the other hand, Squarespace requires third-party integration, but its in-house features are so well designed, you don’t usually need anymore.
 It’s a tie!